 Choosing the right shaving brush is key to achieving a close, smooth shave.
-And as they come in a variety of different bristle types, sizes and materials, we’ve put together the Kent guide to choosing the right shaving brush for you.
+And as they come in a variety of different bristle types, sizes and materials, we’ve put together the Kent guide to choosing the best shaving brush for you.
 After all, a good-quality shaving brush is an essential part of every man’s grooming kit.

 WHY USE A SHAVING BRUSH?